Medicinal Plant Lexicon

 Recognised medical use

-The HMPC has classified the True goldenrod herb as a traditional herbal medicinal product (see "traditional use").
+The HMPC has classified the European goldenrod herb as a traditional herbal medicinal product (see "Traditional use").

 Traditional use

-True goldenrod herb was classified by the HMPC as a traditional herbal medicine ( 39a AMG).
-Based on many years of experience the true goldenrod herb may be used for increasing urine volume and thus be supportive for mild symptoms in the lower urinary tract.
-Traditionally used to support the excretory function of the kidneys (according to 109a).
+European goldenrod herb was classified by the HMPC as a traditional herbal medicine (Article 16a of Directive 2001/83/EC).
+Based on long-standing use the European goldenrod herb may be used for increasing urine volume and thus be an adjuvant in treatment of minor urinary complaints.

 Herbal drug preparations in finished dosage forms